morteza/CogText/docs/colloquium2021/slides.md

 ---

-:pensive: There is a many-to-many relationship between tests and constructs.
-E.g, constructs are not fully independent; the same tests are being loaded into different constructs.
+:pensive: There is a many-to-many relationship between tests and constructs; e.g., constructs are not fully independent and the same tests are being loaded into different constructs.

 :pensive: Current state of affairs makes it hard to understand past results and limits scientific progress.